by Janine Jackson

 Reprinted from FAIR (Fairness and Accuracy in Reporting)

-Janine Jackson interviewed Mara Verheyden-Hilliard about Trump’s new anti-protest rules for the October 19, 2018, episode of CounterSpin.
+FAIR's Janine Jackson interviewed Mara Verheyden-Hilliard about Trump’s new anti-protest rules for CounterSpin.
 Click the arrow to listen to the interview, or read the lightly edited transcript below.

 Janine Jackson: What is clear is that the Trump White House wants what it wants, decades of carefully forged law and tradition be damned.
 One of the things it wants is the eradication of public expressions of dissent.
 Donald Trump has said that protest (against him and his friends) should be illegal, that those who engage in it should lose their jobs and/or have violence visited upon them.